 Named by Jacques Cartier during his expedition in 1535 due to its hazelnut trees (Coudres), the L’Isle-aux-Coudres was settled in 1728.

 In the early days, the island was comprised of three small communities: Saint-Louis-de-France (changed to Saint-Louis-de-L’Isle-aux-Coudres), Pointe-des-Roches (changed to Saint-Bernard-sur-Mer in 1936), and La Baleine, before being merged into one municipality in 2000.

 Similar to Ile d’Orleans, there is a central road, chemin des Coudries, which circles L’Isle-aux-Coudres.
 While you may be tempted to turn right onto this road, I highly recommend turning left.

-It is no longer a secret, La Fabrique de L’Isle is one of my favourite places on L’Isle-aux-Coudres.
+It is no longer a secret, La Fabrique de L’Isle (women-owned) is one of my favourite places on L’Isle-aux-Coudres.
 It is a visual feast, as well as a café, restaurant and gallery, and I think I love it more than I loved my last boyfriend.

-Stop for a cup of some of the best coffee on the island and a snack, pick up a locally made souvenirs, and get ready for a thrilling day on L’Isle-aux-Coudres!
+Stop for a cup of some of the best coffee on the island and a snack, pick up locally made souvenirs, and get ready for a thrilling day on L’Isle-aux-Coudres!

 If you want to have a really good time on L’Isle-aux-Coudres, participate in the island’s treasure hunt!
 The cost is $10 to register and clues will take you through various local businesses.